rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/index.md

 ```

 3. Save the file and close it.
-4. To activate the new alias without restarting the terminal, execute the command:
+4. To activate the new alias without restarting the terminal, run the command:

 ```bash
 source ~/.bashrc   # or source ~/.zshrc, depending on your shell
 ```

-Now, you can use the simplified command **`nrx`** to execute NetReplica more quickly.
+Now, you can use the simplified command **`nrx`** to run NetReplica more quickly.
 For example:

 ```bash
 nrx -c conf/<arquivo.conf>
 ```

-Now to test if NetReplica is working, run the following command:
+Now to test if NetReplica is working, execute the following command:

 ```bash
 nrx -c conf/teste.conf
 ```

-This command will query the demonstration netbox, generating a result like the one shown below:
+this command will perform a query on the demonstration netbox generating a result equal to the one shown below:

 ```bash
 --> nrx -c conf/teste.conf